 Thus far I have described the issue in the subjective context of mind, and that is why I mentioned the idea of the concept and the idea of the object captured by it, but what about the objective world?
-In fact, the same things apply, mutatis mutandis, to any world whatsoever ("world" being ordered plurality).
-In the above example I referred to a three-dimensional item, whose boundaries are determined by a concept of colour (yellow), which gives it its shape (cube), that is also perceived by sight.
+In fact, the same things apply, mutatis mutandis, to any world whatsoever (a ‟world” being an ordered plurality).
+In the above example I referred to a three-dimensional item, whose boundaries are determined by a concept of colour (yellow), which gives it its shape (cube), which is also perceived by sight.
 It is not at all necessary, however, that the concept of boundary be restricted to such objects alone.
 Thus, for example, if we take a world in which all that exists is one atom hovering in the void, even that atom will have to be discriminated from its environs by something.
 This discrimination will be done by a boundary, and the boundary will be determined by a certain property that this atom has and its environs does not have (note this point: its environs is also an object!), i.e. by a concept.
 And the same is true, mutatis mutandis, even for non-spatial objects.

-In other words: All that was said above about the idea of a concept capturing the idea of an object is also true for the objective level.
-Thus, the discrimination between two objects in reality is made by an objective boundary, and that boundary is determined because an objective concept (a "Fregean" one, as contrasted to an idea of a concept) captures objects (real ones, as contrasted to ideas of objects).
-In any world whatsoever, be its form of being as it be, the concepts precede – logically as well as ontologically – the individua, and discriminate them.
+In other words: all that was said above about the idea of a concept capturing the idea of an object is also true for the objective level.
+Thus, the discrimination between two objects in reality is made by an objective boundary, and that boundary is determined because an objective concept (a ‟Fregean” one, as contrasted to an idea of a concept) captures objects (real ones, as contrasted to ideas of objects).
+In any world whatsoever, be its form of being as it be, the concepts precede – logically as well as ontologically – the individua and discriminate them.
 By this discrimination they also give them their existence qua what they are.
-By this we actually accept the realistic thesis (with regard to concepts) in ontology, the one often named "Platonist."
+By this we actually accept the realistic thesis (with regard to concepts) in ontology, the one often named ‟Platonist.”

 Concepts must go through a process of demystification.
-Leibniz started it, Frege continued, and now it is time to complete the move.
+Leibniz started the process, Frege continued it, and now it is time to complete the move.
 A concept is not a mysterious entity.
 Every object has boundaries that determine its identity.
 These boundaries are determined by concepts.
 In short, concepts are boundary-determining entities.

 Each object is captured by many concepts, and each one of these determines a boundary of a different sort: colour-boundaries, sound-boundaries, as well as boundaries of more complex or abstract character.
 Without any boundaries at all, the object is not what it is; without the concepts that capture it, and I mean all of those concepts, the object is different from what it is.

-Between the concepts there are relations that we will have to examine profoundly: Some concepts are parts of others, some have common boundaries with others, and some are disjoint (or alien) to others, i.e. do not share any common part with them.
-All these relations can be described by the metaphor of the grand "map of concepts," on which all the concepts are displayed in their proper relations.
-(Later on we will see that it is not just a metaphor and the map is none other than "the Big Concept," i.e. the concept of being, as in Aristotle, Metaphysics, 1059b31, or "something," of which all the concepts are parts.
-At this point, however, this might seem just empty words or mysticism, so we will suffice, for the moment with the metaphor of the map.)
+Between the concepts there are relations that we will have to examine profoundly: some concepts are parts of others, some have common boundaries with others, and some are disjoint (or alien) to others, i.e. do not share any common part with them.
+All of these relations can be described by the metaphor of the grand ‟map of concepts,” on which all of the concepts are displayed in their proper relations.
+(Later on we will see that it is not just a metaphor and that the map is none other than ‟the Big Concept,” i.e. the concept of being, as in Aristotle, Metaphysics, 1059b31, or ‟something,” of which all the concepts are parts.
+At this point, however, this might seem to be just empty words or mysticism, so for the moment the metaphor of the map will suffice.)